 First, it can be easy to overeat after a fast, especially when you’re new to it.

-Eating windows can become overeating windows simply due to not being super-skilled at managing your hunger, and/or breaking your fast in a way that’s healthy.
+Eating windows can become overeating windows simply due to not being super skilled at managing your hunger and/or breaking your fast in a healthy way.

 Both of these things can be improved over time.

-Second, intermittent fasting isn’t a silver bullet for obliterating dodgy eating habits.
-We might fast like a champion and yet still have ice-cream in our coffee and deep dish pizza for breakfast on a stressful day.
+Second, intermittent fasting isn’t a silver bullet for obliterating sketchy eating habits.
+We might fast like a champion and yet still have ice cream in our coffee and deep-dish pizza for breakfast on a stressful day.

 When it’s time to eat, work on making food choices that are nourishing, give you good energy, and support your health.
 We’ve got some solid advice for what to eat during intermittent fasting — check it out if you could use some pointers.